Adrenal Surgery

 Your Surgery

-Posterior Retroperitoneoscopic Adrenalectomy (adrenal laparoscopic surgery from the back), are performed in patients position laying prone on a specially design table.
+Posterior Retroperitoneoscopic Adrenalectomy (adrenal laparoscopic surgery from the back) is performed in a patient's position, lying prone on a specially designed table.

 The Atlas of Adrenal Surgery by Alexander Shifrin, MD